Growth Problems in Children

 What causes growth problems?

-Constitutional delay of growth and pubertal development.
-With a constitutional growth delay, a child tends to be shorter than average and to enter puberty later than average, while growing at a normal rate.
-Constitutional growth delay may be inherited.
-These children tend to eventually catch up and reach their normal adult height.
+- Constitutional delay of growth and pubertal development.
+This means a child tends to be shorter than average and to enter puberty later than average, while growing at a normal rate.
+This may be inherited.
+These children tend to catch up in time and reach their normal adult height.

-Illnesses that affect the whole body (also called systemic diseases).
-Constant malnutrition, digestive tract diseases, kidney disease, heart disease, lung disease, diabetes, or chronic severe stress can cause growth problems.
+- Illnesses that affect the whole body (systemic diseases).
+This includes constant malnutrition, digestive tract diseases, kidney disease, heart disease, lung disease, diabetes, or chronic severe stress.
+Any of these conditions can cause growth problems.

-Congenital (present at birth) problems in the tissues where growth occurs.
-With a condition called intrauterine growth restriction (IUGR), slow fetal growth within the uterus occurs during a pregnancy.
-This can be caused by many factors, such as smoking during pregnancy or inadequate prenatal care.
-The baby is born smaller in weight and length than normal, although proportionate to his/her short stature.
+- Intrauterine growth restriction (IUGR).
+This means growth of a baby in the uterus is slowed.
+This can be caused by many factors, such as smoking during pregnancy or not enough prenatal care.
+The baby is born smaller in weight and length than normal.

 What are the symptoms of growth problems?

-X-ray of the bones (usually of the left hand and wrist).
-This uses a small amount of radiation to create pictures of bones and other tissues.
-An X-ray image of the hand can estimate your child's “bone age.”
-With delayed puberty or hormone deficiencies, bone age is often delayed relative to calendar age.
+- X-ray.
+This test uses a small amount of radiation to make images of tissues inside the body.
+An X-ray may be done of the left hand and wrist.
+This can estimate your child's bone age.
+With delayed puberty or hormone problems, bone age is often less than calendar age.